 Nipple bleeding and chafing:

-If you are prone to chafing when running, apply petroleum jelly or anti chafing talc and it may be helpful to cover your nipples with plasters.
-If your nipples bleed when training; wash and dry them carefully and then cover with a breathable plaster.
+If you are prone to chafing when running, apply petroleum jelly or anti chafing talc.
+It may be helpful to cover your nipples with plasters, if they bleed when training; wash and dry them carefully and then cover with a breathable plaster.
 Sometimes, nipple bleeding may be due to more serious problems.
 If in doubt, consult your doctor.

 If you get a blister and the skin is still intact, do not be tempted to pop it.
 Cover with a proper blister plaster and ensure there are no wrinkles in socks that are contributing to the rubbing.